Novel release coming in 2021. Check back for details.

 Nestled in Oregon’s capital city, my husband and I are raising our three young kids and our two-year-old Lab.
 Our home is filled with energy, love (and sometimes chaos!)

-Throughout my time with the organization, I’ve giving presentations, helped establish the Salem Resiliency Series, and I manage the CERT Salem Facebook page.
-The problem is, statistics aren’t as motivating as I’d like.
+Throughout my time with the organization, I’ve given presentations, helped establish the Salem Resiliency Series, and currently manage the CERT Salem Facebook page.
+Statistics aren’t as motivating as I’d like.

-It is my hope that Brooke’s Cascadia will inspire those in our communities to move toward earthquake resiliency.
+I want Brooke’s Cascadia to inspire those in our communities to move toward earthquake resiliency.
 Stories can be so powerful.
 I hope this one speaks to you.